ReckoningHero/website2/_posts/2018-5-22-bad_code vs good_code.md

 ---
 layout: post
-title: Bad Code vs Good Code
+title: Bad Code vs Good Code The Implementation of Coding from right and wrong

 ---
 When we consider the implementation of our code, we need to comphend the concepts of what makes a effective algorithms from a horrible algorithms.
 Having a bad code can undermines some fundemental flaws in our thinking of implementation our algorithms and presentation.